|August 6th, 2020|

 Processing levels and their requirements:

 This is the default level for all companies.
-Every business begins their its payment processing journey here.
+Every business begins its payment processing journey here.
 At this level are the basic players who collect only basic fundamental info during a transaction.
-Ex: card number, expiration date, billing address, zip code etc. These are mostly low risk merchants that usually perform ‘card present/in-person’ card transactions and have lower chances of chargebacks.
+Ex: card number, expiration date, billing address, zip code, etc. These are mostly low-risk merchants that usually perform ‘card-present/in-person’ card transactions and have lower chances of chargebacks.

-At this level, data exchanged is a more advanced one than level I. This level is for businesses that deal in a considerable volume of ‘card not present’ transactions.
-Mostly B2B companies, ecommerce websites and government organizations.
-Businesses at level II can achieve up to 0.5% reduction on interchange rates.
+At this level, data exchanged is a more advanced one than the level I. This level is for businesses that deal in a considerable volume of ‘card not present transactions.
+Mostly B2B companies, eCommerce websites, and government organizations.
+Businesses at level II can achieve up to a 0.5% reduction in interchange rates.

 Data exchange in level 2 transactions include:

 Level II card processing is similar to Level 3 but needs fewer requirements.
 Level 2 can help you reduce processing costs but not as much as level III processing.
 This level requires a credit card terminal or a merchant gateway to handle the data at level 2.
 If you are a merchant and deal in large volume processing, you might think about upping to level 2 as it will significantly lower your processing costs.
 Level 2 is popular with commercial and corporate businesses.
 If you qualify for level 2 processing, you can exchange data for lowering interchange fees which is a win-win situation for both merchants and payment processors.